 Peanut oil, also known as groundnut oil, has a high smoke point of about 446°F (230°C).

-It is very popular for deep frying because of its neutral taste.
+It’s popular for deep frying because it has a neutral taste (

-It is relatively high in polyunsaturated fats (about 32%), which makes it vulnerable to oxidative damage at high temperatures (12).
+It contains around 32% polyunsaturated fats.
+This is a relatively high amount that makes it vulnerable to oxidative damage at high temperatures (

 Palm oil consists mostly of saturated and monounsaturated fats, making it a great choice for deep frying.